Skip to main content

 IP address

-A device on the Internet needs its own address to receive data, just like a home or business needs a street address to receive physical mail.
-This address is its IP (Internet Protocol ) address.
-When you connect to a website or other server online, you usually reveal your own IP address .
-This doesn't necessarily reveal either your identity (it's hard to map an IP address to a real address or a particular computer).
-An IP address can give away some information about you, however, such as your rough location or the name of your Internet Service Provider.
+A device on the internet needs its own address to receive data, just like a home or business needs a street address to receive physical mail.
+This address is its IP (Internet Protocol) address.
+When you connect to a website or other server online, you usually reveal your own IP address.
+This doesn't necessarily reveal either your identity (it's hard to map an IP address to a real address or a particular computer), but it can be combined with other pieces of information to identify you.
+An IP address can give away some information about you, however, such as your rough location or the name of your Internet Service Provider (ISP).
 Services like Tor let you hide your IP address, which helps give you anonymity online.

 Asset

-In threat modeling , any piece of data or a device that needs to be protected.
+In threat modeling, an asset is any piece of data or a device that needs to be protected.

 Solid State Drive (SSD)

 Historically, computers stored data on rotating magnetic discs.
 Mobile devices and increasing numbers of personal computers now store permanent data on non-moving drives.
-These SSD drives are currently more expensive, but much faster than magnetic storage.
+These SSD drives much faster at read and write operations than magnetic storage.
 Unfortunately, it can be more difficult to reliably and permanently remove data from SSD drives.

 File Transfer Protocol (FTP server)